 6. 1981 Joe Montana Topps Football Rookie RC #216

-Joe Montana is one of the greatest NFL players of all time and helped create a dynasty with the San Francisco 49ers.
+Joe Montana is one of the greatest NFL players and helped create a dynasty with the San Francisco 49ers.
 Montana would win four Super Bowls during his 14-year tenure with the 49ers and then he was replaced by another legendary quarterback in Steve Young.

 This 1981 Topps Football card is the only recognized rookie card for Montana, and he was one of four future Hall of Famers that would have their debut card be included in this set.
 The card has a white border and features Montana midway through his throwing motion.